1. Introduction

 If you are engaging an enterprise use case and strict authenticator verification is a requirement, Use the constructor of the WebAuthnManager

-Attestation statement validation is provided by the implementation of AttestationStatementVerifier
+Attestation statement verification is provided by the implementation of AttestationStatementVerifier

 interface.

-For each attestation statement format, corresponding validator classes are provided.
+For each attestation statement format, corresponding verifier classes are provided.

 Please specify its list at the first argument of the constructor of WebAuthnManager